DZ8540/Custom-radio/README.md

 2. No id attribute required for input.
 3. Input maintains checked attribute.
 4. Attention!!!
 Radio buttons must have the same value in the name attribute in the input tag.
-5. If id attribute in the component isn't null, in console you can see what the component has name.
-6. Component maintains data-name attribute, to you can set component name.
+5. Component maintains data-name attribute, to you can set component name.

 ## Example